supabase/supabase/examples/realtime/nextjs-authorization-demo/README.md

 ### Create RLS Policies

-We do have a lot of RLS policies to set up so we will group them by `schema.table` below.

-The most noteworthy ones are the policies created for `realtime.broadcasts` table as they will limit access to rooms by checking if an entry for a given room name and user id exists in the `public.rooms_users` table.
+We have to set up RLS policies for the `public` schema tables we created in the previous step as well as for the `realtime.messages` table.
+The policies created on this Realtime table will authorize user access to rooms and Broadcast/Presence by checking if an entry for a given room name and user id exists in the `public.rooms_users` table.

 > ⚠️ All the RLS policies here are meant for this demo.
 You may refer to them but make sure that your policies are tailored to your use case and secure your application.